Clemapfel/jluna/docs/manual.md

 Where the Julia-side `vec_var` is a `Base.Array`.

 > **Hint**: In C++, indices are 0-based.
 In Julia, they are 1-based.
-This can be quite confusing considering we are operating in both languages at the same time.
+This can be quite confusing, considering we are operating in both languages at the same time.
 For now, using `operator[]` on a C++-side object requires indices to be 0-based.
 >
 > See the [section on arrays]() for more information